 The Full Moon Party on Koh Phangan is a rite of passage for backpackers from all around the world.
-What started as a small beach party back in 1985 now sees tens of thousands of backpackers gather on Haad Rin Beach drinking cheap whiskey buckets and dancing to electronic beats all night long.
+What started as a small beach party back in 1985 now sees tens of thousands of backpackers gather on Haad Rin Beach, drinking cheap whiskey buckets and dancing to electronic beats all night long.

 If you want to avoid traffic, try traveling outside of peak hours.
 Also, if you’re in Bangkok, try to use the train lines as much as possible.

-Thailand has set up the Tourist Police department where travelers can report scams and other wrongdoings by dodgy locals.
+Thailand has set up the Tourist Police Department, where travelers can report scams and other wrongdoings by dodgy locals.

-For too many people, combining the words ‘massage’ and ‘Thailand’ in one sentence brings about laughter and suggestions of misbehavior.
+For too many people, combining the words ‘massage’ and ‘Thailand’ in one sentence brings about laughter and suggestions for misbehavior.
 These people are oh so mistaken and may have been led astray down the wrong tourist trail.

 The Thai word for Ladyboy is Kathoey, and they are surprisingly common.
 A ladyboy is a man who identifies as a woman.
-That can mean they either just dress like a woman or have gone the whole way with gender transformation removing their downstairs parts and taking hormonal medicines.
+That can mean they either just dress like a woman or have gone the whole way with gender transformation, removing their downstairs parts and taking hormonal medicines.

-For many years Thailand has been well known for its sex tourism industry.
-All you need to do is take a short walk down Soi Cowboy in Bangkok or Walking Street in Pattaya and you will be confronted with it full on.
-Strip bars, prostitutes, ladyboy bars, you name it and it’s probably there.
+For many years Thailand has been well-known for its sex tourism industry.
+All you need to do is take a short walk down Soi Cowboy in Bangkok or Walking Street in Pattaya, and you will be confronted with it full-on.
+Strip bars, prostitutes, ladyboy bars, you name it, and it’s probably there.

 The Land of Smiles

-Whether its due to the tasty food, the laid-back lifestyle, the cheap beers, the amazing beaches, or perhaps a combination of all these and much more, Thailand has become known as The Land of Smiles.
+Whether it’s due to the tasty food, the laid-back lifestyle, the cheap beers, the amazing beaches, or perhaps a combination of all these and much more, Thailand has become known as The Land of Smiles.

 Did you know they even named one of the national budget airlines Thai Smile?

 Show respect to the locals, and they won’t just respect you back but greet you warmly and show you true hospitality.
 Before you know it, you will have caught that contagious smile too.
-Thailand is a welcoming destination where you will come for a one-month trip, yet never want to leave.
+Thailand is a welcoming destination where you will come for a one-month trip yet never want to leave.

-What makes Thailand famous for you?
+What makes Thailand famous to you?

 Pin it for later